datameet-pune/datameet-pune.github.io/README.md

   * Data Visualization : d3.js, tableau, leaflet.js and more
   * Machine learning, modelling, etc

-Incentive : Since we're totally open source, we encourage the learner to publish an output of their learning, like a cleaned up dataset or a viz, on their own public profile.
+Since we're totally open source, we encourage the learner to publish an output of their learning, like a cleaned up dataset or a viz, on their own public profile.
 This can be a valuable addition to their resume.

 ## Pune Chapter